Sylvn001/MangaPlus/README.md

 ## 🚀 How start

-- Install dependencies using `yarn`
+- Open Backend Folder and Install dependencies using `yarn`
-- start web server in localhost using `yarn dev`
+- Open Frontend folder and install dependencies using `yarn`
+- Run backend Server with `yarn start` - Server will run in localhost:3000 (You can view docs in localhost:3000/api.
+- Frontend - Work in progress.

 ## 🕸️ Test in WEB